aionnetwork/aion-docs/developers/_index.md

 ## Test

 Next up is testing.
 Because of the nature, speed, and permanency of blockchains, making changes to an application after deployment is either incredibly difficult or impossible.
-So you want to make sure that the application you're creating is going to work, and won't fail at some point in the future.
+So you want to make sure that the application you're creating is doing what you want it to do.
 The Aion ecosystem comes with a suite of tests straight out of the box.
 Take a look at the [Test and Debug](/developers/test-and-debug) section for more details.

 > The test below checks whether the `getString()` method in our code above actually works.
 Hit the **Run Test** button below to see the results of the test.